JoeJiang3936/Databricks/README.rst

 |

+Link to our public website:
 https://thesparkgenomeproject.com/

 |

-The following github repo contains information assembled for our course project
+The following github repo contains information assembled for our course project, and contains all the details of how we completed this ambitious project

 |